yrovsen/life_expectancy/README.md

 In this project, two types of correlation analyses were conducted: target correlation and intercorrelation among features.

 **Target Correlation:**
-Target correlation assesses the relationship between each feature and the target variable (`default` in this case).
-Features with an absolute correlation coefficient of 10% or higher with the target are considered to have a significant influence on predicting credit card defaults.
+Target correlation assesses the relationship between each feature and the target variable (`Life expectancy` in this case).
+Features with an absolute correlation coefficient of 40% or higher with the target are considered to have a significant influence on predicting life expectancy.

 **Intercorrelation Among Features:**
 Intercorrelation examines relationships between pairs of features in the dataset.
 Features with intercorrelation coefficients of 80% or higher are considered highly correlated.
 Managing such high intercorrelation helps prevent multicollinearity, ensuring that the model remains robust and interpretable.